seanmdalton/pulsestage/README.md

 ## Presentation Mode

-The application includes a full-screen presentation mode for live AMAs:
+The application includes a full-screen presentation mode for live Q&A sessions:

 ### Features
 - **Full-screen dark mode** optimized for projectors and large displays